 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Southern Redneck eggnog will be the most delicious you’ll ever drink.
+Southern Redneck eggnog will be one of the most delicious eggnogs you’ll ever drink.
 We had some friends several years ago share the recipe for French Eggnog with us at a weekend retreat.
 It was a hit with everyone.
 Since then, it has become a must every year at our house, although it has had some “redneck” adjustments!

 What are the origins of Eggnog?